 The Assigning Procedure

-- I begin my assigning procedure on Friday.
+- I begin my assigning tasks on Friday morning.
 While I expect your Arbiter Sports calendar to be correct at all times, it is particularly important that your calendar be up-to-date by Thursday night each week.
-Trying to block your calendar after I begin that week’s assignments is a meaningless exercise on your part and will inevitably lead to assignments being turned back.
+Trying to block your calendar after I begin that week’s assignments is a frustrating and meaningless exercise on your part and will inevitably lead to assignments being turned back.
 Turnbacks are something you never want to do.

 - I expect you to check your assignments in Arbiter on Sunday and immediately let me know if there is a problem.
 Arbiter timestamps when you view your schedule.